pieaerts/pieaerts/_masterclasses/kenya-photography-expedition-october-2022-fully-booked-copy.md

 ### **Which kind of vehicles will we use?**

 In both lodges we will use Toyota Land Cruisers that are specially modified for photography.
-On board you will find bean bags, blankets, a fridge with ice-cold drinks and 220volt electricity sockets for charging.
+On board you will find bean bags, blankets, a fridge with ice-cold drinks and 220 volt electricity sockets for charging.
 There will be a maximum of 4 people sitting in the back, creating enough space for everyone to move around.
 I will be sitting in the front, next to the driver and alternate between both vehicles.
 A rotating scheme will make sure everyone gets to spend an equal amount of time in my direct presence.
 Working with the right people is everything.
-Therefore, I carefully selected the best possible naturalists/guides that will lead us on this expedition.
+Therefore, I have built strong relationships over the years with the guides we will be working with.
 As a result, we will work with some of the best people in the industry.

 ### **Do I need any photography experience?**

 Nope, not at all.
 Everybody is welcome.
 Beginners and professionals.
 In fact, a diverse group always makes up for a lot of fun, because the main idea of these expeditions is all about interaction and learning from each other.
 I’m more than happy to explain you the basics of how to use your camera, but we can also have a deeper conversation about how to grow your personal brand as a visual artist, or how to find your voice.
-So please don’t hesitate if you have never used a camera before, I’m there to help.
+Or about music. art or sports :) So please don’t hesitate if you have never used a camera before, I’m there to help.
+But also don't hesitate if you want to fine-tune your professional skills, I'm sure I can help with that too.

 ### **What type of gear do I need?**